Crookers: Biography

 Phra began DJing at age 11, when he was introduced to the Italian hip hop scene.

 Crookers' first international release was on Berlin's Man Recordings (Funk Mundial #3), for which they contributed various remixes.
 The duo later released three EPs in 2008 (Knobbers, Mad Kidz and E.P.istola, all containing exclusive original tracks).
 In 2009, Crookers released the song, "Business Man", featuring British rapper Wiley and Thomas Jules.
 That was featured in the racing video game Need for Speed: Nitro, which was also released that year.
 Their debut album, Tons of Friends, was released in 2010.

 Their collaboration with Kid Cudi in "Day 'N' Nite" entered the UK Singles Chart at number 2 and is featured on the game Midnight Club: Los Angeles.

 Crookers work with producer/remixer Sketch Iz Dead on many of their tracks.

-In 2009, Crookers proudeced the track "Business Man" with Wiley and Thomas Jules.
+In 2009, Crookers produced the track "Business Man" with Wiley and Thomas Jules.
 Later that year, Crookers DJed on ElectroChoc, an in-game radio station of Grand Theft Auto: The Ballad of Gay Tony, which is based around the nightclub scene of Liberty City.
-Also, the group gained significant attention as the closing song in the final GTAIV game ("The Ballad of Gay Tony") is "No Security".
+Also, the group gained significant attention with the closing song in the final GTAIV game, ("The Ballad of Gay Tony") called "No Security".
 In the same year they remixed 'Get On Your Boots' by U2 and confirmed to be one of the most acclaimed DJ duos of that period.

 In November 2010, the duo signed a deal with Interscope Records, and they released their new single "We Love Animals" under the label as their first single of their upcoming second studio album.